sagemath/sagewiki_to_gh-2022-10-10/days101.md

 arrivals, and cooking sections on the [[https://hackmd.io/j5FzB173Q4uaExUw-6Glpg#|pad]].

 Notes:
+ * Other themes around Sage, GAP, ... are welcome; feel free to join and work with us.
  * The guest house is actually rented Saturday to Saturday; everybody is welcome to stay for the whole duration.

 == Funding ==